NikolayDachev/ansible_collections/nikolaydachev/routeros_api/roles/ros_sys_identity/README.md

 All role variables are combination from role name as prefix and the the actual RouterOS property
 Role var prefix: **ros_sys_identity_**

+Full variable list can be found under role defaults.

 Dependencies
 ------------